Onychophora: Skin and muscle

 Unlike the arthropods, velvet worms do not possess a rigid exoskeleton.
 Instead, their fluid-filled body cavity acts as a hydrostatic skeleton, similarly to many distantly related soft-bodied animals that are cylindrically shaped, for example sea anemones and various worms.
-Pressure of their incompressible internal bodily fluid on the body wall provides rigidity, and muscles are able to act against it.
+Pressure of their (near-incompressible) internal bodily fluid on the body wall provides rigidity, and muscles are able to act against it.
 The body wall consists of a non-cellular outer skin, the cuticula; a single layer of epidermis cells forming an internal skin; and beneath this, usually three layers of muscle, which are embedded in connective tissues.
 The cuticula is about a micrometer thick and covered with fine villi.
 In composition and structure, it resembles the cuticula of the arthropods, consisting of α-chitin and various proteins, although not containing collagen.
 It can be divided into an external epicuticula and an internal procuticula, which themselves consist of exo- and endo-cuticula.
 This multi-level structure is responsible for the high flexibility of the outer skin, which enables the velvet worm to squeeze itself into the narrowest crevices.
 Although outwardly water-repellent, the cuticula is not able to prevent water loss by respiration, and, as a result, velvet worms can live only in microclimates with high humidity to avoid desiccation.
-The surface of the cuticula is scattered with numerous fine papillae, the larger of which carry visible villi-like sensitive bristles.
+The surface of the cuticula is scattered with numerous fine papilla, the larger of which carry visible villi-like sensitive bristles.
 The papillae themselves are covered with tiny scales, lending the skin a velvety appearance (from which the common name is likely derived).
 It also feels like dry velvet to the touch, for which its water-repellent nature is responsible.
 Moulting of the skin (ecdysis) takes place regularly, around every 14 days, induced by the hormone ecdysone.
 The inner surface of the skin bears a hexagonal pattern.
 At each moult, the shed skin is replaced by the epidermis, which lies immediately beneath it; unlike the cuticula, this consists of living cells.
 Beneath this lies a thick layer of connective tissue, which is composed primarily of collagen fibres aligned either parallel or perpendicular to the body's longitudinal axis.
 The colouration of Onychophora is generated by a range of pigments.
 The solubility of these pigments is a useful diagnostic character: in all arthropods and tardigrades, the body pigment is soluble in ethanol.
 This is also true for the Peripatidae, but in the case of the Peripatopsidae, the body pigment is insoluble in ethanol.